MCH3085 : Digital Discourses and Identity

 |Scheduled Learning And Teaching Activities||Lecture||12||2:00||24:00||Lectures|

 The format of resits will be determined by the Board of Examiners

 |Oral Presentation||15||2||M||15||10 - 15 minutes.
 Scheduled by module leader.|

 |Report||2||M||20||1000 word reflective report of the chosen case study|

 Assessment Rationale And Relationship

-The presentation requires students to choose a particular case study on a given participatory web platform e.g. Wiki, Facebook, LinkedIn and present the case in terms of its nature, participatory affordances, impact, scale, relevance and social-cultural consequences by drawing on some relevant theories and concepts.
+The presentation requires students to choose a particular case study on a given social media communication space (as defined in the course) e.g. Wiki, Instagram, Facebook, LinkedIn and present the case in terms of its nature, participatory affordances, impact, scale, relevance and social-cultural consequences by drawing on some relevant theories and concepts.
 Students will write a report of the presentation and the case by drawing on the feedback from their presentation.

-The essay is a 2000 word piece of assessment, which will include a theoretical contextualization of the case, a main data analytical section and critical reflections.
+The essay is a 2000 word piece of assessment, which will include a theoretical contextualisation of the chosen case, a main data analytical section and critical reflections.
 The essay allows students to demonstrate critical and evaluative skills and stresses the importance of working to deadline.